United States National Security Council

-The United States National Security Council (NSC) is the principal forum used by the President of the United States for consideration of national security, military, and foreign policy matters.
+The United States National Security Council (NSC) is the national security council used by the president of the United States for consideration of national security, military, and foreign policy matters.
 Based in the White House, it is part of the Executive Office of the President of the United States, and composed of senior national security advisors and Cabinet officials.

-Since its inception in 1947 by President Harry S. Truman, the function of the Council has been to advise and assist the President on national security and foreign policies.
-It also serves as the President's principal arm for coordinating these policies among various government agencies.
-The Council has subsequently played a key role in most major events in U.S. foreign policy, from the Korean War to the War on Terror.
+Since its inception in 1947 by President Harry S. Truman, the function of the council has been to advise and assist the president on national security and foreign policies.
+It also serves as the president's principal arm for coordinating these policies among various government agencies.
+The council has subsequently played a key role in most major events in U.S. foreign policy, from the Korean War to the war on terror.

-The NSC has counterparts in the national security councils of many other nations.

 History

 The immediate predecessor to the National Security Council was the National Intelligence Authority (NIA), which was established by President Harry S. Truman's Executive Letter of January 22, 1946, to oversee the Central Intelligence Group, the CIA's predecessor.
-The NIA was composed of the Secretary of State, the Secretary of War, the Secretary of the Navy, and the Chief of Staff to the Commander in Chief.
+The NIA was composed of the secretary of state, the secretary of war, the secretary of the navy, and the chief of staff to the commander in chief.